Key Management

 }

-Outcome: Shows the typed builder API in action—making it easy to add provider-specific metadata while generating keys.
+Outcome: Shows the Result-based API with type-safe option keys—making it easy to add provider-specific metadata while generating keys with compile-time error checking.

 Signing in Credential Workflows